SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 The brewery was established in 1822.
 These methods of working were established in the last century.

-formal - public or official:
+formal (OFFICIAL) - (adjective)  public or official: formal procedures a formal announcement

 polite - behaving in a way that is socially correct and shows understanding of and care for other people's feelings: